-When it comes to finding the best eReader out there, you might think of the Amazon Kindle first of all – but there are some very decent alternatives to the Kindle, including the compact and stylish Kobo Libra H20, which we're reviewing here.
+When it comes to finding the best eReader out there, you might think of the best Kindles first of all – but there are some very decent alternatives to the Kindle, including the compact and stylish Kobo Libra H20, which we're reviewing here.

 Yours for £149.99, it’s a mid-range model balancing price and features (between the top-end £239.99 Kobo Forma and the entry-level £89.99 Kobo Nia).
 There's also the £109.99 Kobo Clara HD, so there really is a Kobo eReader for every budget.

 If you're wondering why you might or might not want to invest in this particular model, you're in the right place: our Kobo Libra H20 review will lay out everything you need to know about the eReader, from screen quality to battery life.